Why It Matters That Sex Workers Were At The Women’s March In D.C.

 When Lorelei Lee texted me days after the presidential election to ask if I would join a chartered bus to Washington D.C. to protest the inauguration of Donald J. Trump, I knew there was no better way for me to experience the sure-to-be-historic day.
 Lorelei and I have done sex work together for many years, tormenting the men who opened their wallets for us in East Bay dungeons and shoving vibrators on each other in San Francisco porno palaces.
-She’s the kind of adult film legend who mobilizes her fans to donate hundreds of dollars to Planned Parenthood in exchange for a sexy signed glossy print, who insists on social media that you can totally masturbate to her videos and care about her labor rights at the same time.
+She’s the kind of adult film legend who mobilises her fans to donate hundreds of dollars to Planned Parenthood in exchange for a sexy signed glossy print, who insists on social media that you can totally masturbate to her videos and care about her labor rights at the same time.
+A bus organised by Lorelei would include queer sex workers and our allies, and there’s no political cause more important to me.
+Plus, nobody packs day-long physical endurance snacks better than porn stars.
+That’s how I came to be outside Remedy Diner in NYC’s Lower East Side very early on Saturday January 21, loading coolers of turkey and cheese sandwiches and hand-painted poster boards onto a white bus pulsing with purple lights.
+At 5 a.m., I piled onto the “disco bus” with Whorecast producer and Free Speech Coalition Director Siouxsie Q, relationship therapist Dylan Ryan and her girlfriend Priscilla, Divine Bitches (link NSFW) director Madeline Marlowe, and her porn star partner Will Havoc.
+Fetish model Lea Hart and her burlesque artist girlfriend Vonka Romanov shone through the dark morning with their candy-coloured hair and matching “Femme” t-shirts.
+We were joined by partners and friends who have stood by us without judgment as we made the choices to do the work that was right for us.
+Our bus crew was in no way fully representative of all the sex workers who marched across the world that day, or the diverse sex workers living in America, or even the sex workers most at risk from the Trump administration.
+We were simply friends who all believed that Trump was unfit to form the policies that influence our lives, and we could all agree to make that simple statement with our presence.
+Porngraphers, escorts, pro-dommes, cam models, and strippers are used to being controversial.
+But when we decided to march together, we had no idea the Women’s March would give us such a perfect example of that divide.
+Some backstory: On January 12, the organisers behind the Women’s March posted their official policy platform on their website.
+Among powerful calls for reproductive justice and equal pay for equal work, a single line stood out like a stripper’s Day-Glo platform pumps: “…we stand in solidarity with sex workers’ rights movements.”

 Advertisement